QuicKey

 Incognito mode

-To switch to incognito tabs as well as normal ones, click the icon in the menu, or right-click the QuicKey icon and select Options from the menu:
+To switch to incognito tabs as well as normal ones, right-click the QuicKey icon and select Options from the menu:

-Scroll to the very bottom of the QuicKey options page and then click the Change incognito settings button.
+Scroll to the very bottom of the General section and then click the Change incognito settings button.
 On the extensions page that opens, scroll down to the Allow in incognito option and click the toggle button:

 Incognito option